What is the Dealer Market?

 - Since there is no third party involvement, there is no point in brokerage and other fees and commissions.

-- It allows the dealer to make research and provide support to investors using their own resources.
+- It allows the dealer to conduct research and provide support to investors using their own resources.

 - This market has the ability to react quickly as per the market movements and grab the best opportunity and thereby minimize the loss.